 Minimum wages, insurance and certain terms of employment are covered in collective agreements between the employers represented by employer organisations and the employees represented by the unions.
-The collective agreements are applicable also to the temporary protected who are working.
+Collective agreements also apply to the persons granted temporary protected who are working.